-- add CSS into the custom CSS areas within the Divi Builder, Theme Options, Page Settings, or in modules advanced settings tab.
+- add CSS into the custom CSS areas within the Divi Builder, Theme Options, Page Settings, or in the modules’ advanced settings tab.

-For a more feature-rich option for your child theme, you can use the Child Theme Configurator plugin which allows you to create and activate a child theme, easily copy theme files into your child theme and activate a number of other useful settings.
+For a more feature-rich option for your child theme, you can use the Child Theme Configurator plugin which allows you to create and activate a child theme, easily copy theme files into your child theme, and activate several other useful settings.

-If you do need to use a child theme, then this post will show you how to create your own Divi or Extra child theme using a WordPress child theme generator plugin.
+If you do need to use a child theme you can download the Bare Bones child theme above.
+If you prefer to use a plugin to create your own from scratch, then this post will show you how to create your own Divi or Extra child theme using a WordPress child theme generator plugin.

-The Child Theme Configurator plugin is a free plugin available in the WordPress repository that allows you to quickly generate a child theme and comes with a number of other useful features.
+The Child Theme Configurator plugin is a free plugin available in the WordPress repository that allows you to quickly generate a child theme and comes with some other useful features.